 Once the attack has successfully exploited the iPhone, it can deploy malware onto the phone.
 In this case "the implant is primarily focused on stealing files and uploading live location data.
 The implant requests commands from a command and control server every 60 seconds," Beer writes.

 The implant also has access to the user's keychain, which contains passwords, as well as the databases of various end-to-end encrypted messaging apps, such as Telegram, WhatsApp, and iMessage, Beer's post continues.
-End-to-end encryption can protect can messages being read if they're intercepted, but less so if a hacker has compromised the end device itself.
+End-to-end encryption can protect messages from being read if they're intercepted, but less so if a hacker has compromised the end device itself.

 The implant does not have persistence though; if a user reboots their iPhone, it will wipe the malware, Beer explains.
 But one infection can still of course deliver a treasure trove of sensitive information.